okfn/opendataeditor/portal/content/docs/documentation/publishing-data.md

   order: 10
 ---

-You can publish a file using Publish feature located at the top right of the datagrid:
+You can publish a file using the **Publish** feature located at the top right of the datagrid:

 ![Publish button](./assets/publishing-data/publish-button.png)